TheELizarov/korge-playground-1/README.md

 - Simple Game: Eagle fly on the screen and collect Cherry witch generate in random position on Screen

 ### Result of projects
+- Demo 4: Life of eagle display with horizontal stack of icons https://t.me/CodeEveryDayWithMe/825
 - Demo 3: Eagle has more then one life for game https://t.me/CodeEveryDayWithMe/820
 - Demo 2: Eagle and Gem with fall from top of the screen https://t.me/CodeEveryDayWithMe/814
 - Demo 1: Simple game Eagle collect Cherry https://t.me/CodeEveryDayWithMe/808